meech3/koen/README.md

 `[include]`: Regex expression defining which files should be included.

 `[exclude]`: Regex expression defining which files should be excluded.
+Overwrites include.

 `[exec]`: Command to be executed on file change.
 Defaults to your start script.